 - clusterName: string value to define the cluster name - disableClone: boolean value used to disable the clone usage on the cluster.
 See dba.createCluster() and MySQL Clone. - expelTimeout: integer value to define the time period in seconds that cluster members should wait for a non-responding member before evicting it from the cluster.
-See Creating the Cluster. - failoverConsistency: string value indicating the consistency guarantees that the cluster provides.
+See Section 7.4.3, "Creating an InnoDB Cluster". - failoverConsistency: string value indicating the consistency guarantees that the cluster provides.
 See Configuring Automatic Rejoin of Instances.